daisvke/inception/README.md

 # inception
-This project consists in setting up a small infrastructure composed of different services under specific rules, hosting a wordpress blog.
+This project consists in setting up a small infrastructure composed of different services under specific rules, hosting a personal wordpress cooking blog.

 ## Description
 * Each Docker image must have the same name as its corresponding service.